Lajas, Puerto Rico: Tourism

-Lajas is famous for its main touristic attraction, Phosphorescent Bay (La Parguera), a place where bioluminescent dinoflagellates of different colors appear when the water moves.
+Lajas is famous for its main touristic attraction, Bahía Fosforescente (La Parguera), a place where bioluminescent dinoflagellates of different colors appear when the water moves.
 The origin of the colored lights is the object of many legends.
 Lajas is also a fishing town.

 Landmarks and places of interest

-There are 5 beaches in Lajas.
+There are five beaches in Lajas.

 Some of the main attractions of Lajas are: